clodoaldosouza/PIC_ASM_Traffic_Light/README.md

 # sema

-Simple design of a traffic controller in Microchip PIC ASM (PIC16F84A).
+Simple design of a traffic light controller in Microchip PIC ASM (PIC16F84A).